6-ingredient Lemon And Ricotta Cake

 A slice of ricotta lemon loaf cake on a plate - someone eating it with a fork

 Easy cakes are one of my ‘accidental’ specialities.
-You seem to go wild for this 6-ingredient gooey Swedish chocolate cake, this mini banana bread and these epic Greek yoghurt blueberry muffins.
+You seem to go wild for this 6-ingredient gooey Swedish chocolate cake, this mini banana bread and these epic Greek yogurt blueberry muffins.

-• You need only 6 main ingredients and it takes just 10 minutes to make the batter. 🙂
+• Only 6 main ingredients and 10 minutes to make the batter. 🙂

 • No tiresome creaming of butter and sugar.
 Just stir all the wet ingredients together, then add the flour!